 In an era where Russian spying and stealing state secrets are the order of the day, it is timely to remember the greatest American spy of all.

-If you have seen 'Hamilton,' the Broadway musical which also has a U.S. tour, you will know of whom I speak, but alas, Hercules Mulligan is played by an African American, a needless piece of miscasting given Mulligan was a native of Ireland and a proud Irish Republican.
+If you have seen 'Hamilton,' the Broadway musical, you will know of whom I speak, but alas, Hercules Mulligan is played by an African American, a needless piece of miscasting given Mulligan was a native of Ireland and a proud Irish Republican.

 Mulligan saved George Washington's life twice, and the Revolution would have turned out very differently were it not for the Irishman.

 In addition, it was Mulligan who took the young and penniless immigrant Alexander Hamilton under his wing and fired him with enthusiasm for the American cause.

 Indeed, were another Broadway show to be made about the period, Mulligan’s story would have powerful impact.
 He is arguably the most underrated Irish hero in history, as much a founding father as any other figure of the time with the exception of Washington.